magepages/mpdocs/docs/name-your-price/index.md

   - **Fixed Price**: The value filled in this field will be the lowest bargain price for all products.
 The price unit bases on the **Default Display Currency** of your site
   - **Percent**: Fill in the % value.
 The lowest price is equal to the original price multiply with the % value entered in this section then divided by 100.
 - **Apply for Tax**: The price that customer offers is not yet included Tax.
 Select **Yes** to apply Tax for this price.
+- **Allow Using Discounts**: Select **Yes** to allow discounts to be available for the order containing admin approved bargain products
 - **Limit using Time**:
   - Calculated in days
   - During this time, customers will be able to purchase products at the price they requested (as long as the admin has approved request).